 Instructions

-- In a pot with a thicker bottom, melt lard over medium heat until shimmering.
-Start frying the prepared ingredients in this order:
+- In a pot with a thick bottom, melt the lard over medium heat until it shimmers.
+Add the prepared ingredients in the following order for frying:

-- Add ⅔ of cooked lentils.
-Reserve 1 cup of broth, pour the rest in the pot.
-Season with salt and pepper.
-Bring to a boil, then reduce to a minimum, let it simmer for 5-10 minutes.
+- Add ⅔ of the cooked lentils to the pot.
+Set aside one cup of 6 cups beef broth and pour the rest into the pot.
+Season with 1/4 teaspoon ground black pepper.
+Bring the mixture to a boil, then reduce the heat to low and let it simmer for 5-10 minutes.

-- Meantime, mix the ⅓ of remaining lentils with 1 cup of broth with an immerse mixer.
-Add in the pot.
+- In the meantime, blend the remaining ⅓ of the lentils with 1 cup of broth using an immersion mixer.
+Add the mixture to the pot.

-- Add dried marjoram (always at the end of cooking), stir well, and you're done!
+- Add 1 teaspoon dried marjoram (always at the end of cooking), stir well, and salt to taste.
+Serve and enjoy.

 Notes

-- Serve this lentil soup warm.
-Top the soup with chopped green parsley leaves while serving.
+- Serve this lentil soup warm, garnished with chopped green parsley leaves.

-- According to this recipe, lentil soup is light and not too filling, take a slice of bread if you are hungry or if this soup is supposed as a lunch.
+- According to this recipe, the resulting soup is light and not too filling, so add a slice of bread if you are hungry or if this soup is intended for lunch.

-- Czechs eat lentil soups on the first day of the new year.
-They believe, how many grains of lentils are in the soup, that's how much money they'll have in the new year.
+- In the Czech Republic, it is traditional to eat lentil soup on the first day of the New Year.
+It is believed that the more lentils in the soup, the more money one will have in the new year.

 Melody